Explaining the Historical Geomagnetic Storm of 10th May 2024 – The Day Earth Lit Up with Red Auroras

 What caused a severe G5-level Geomagnetic Storm Auroras on the 10th of May?

 On the way to Earth, they merged to become a huge ball of plasma that arrived on the 10th of May.
 Things started peaking at about 1523 CET and prevailed for 18 hours or so.
-Remember, a typical corona takes about 48-72 hours to travel from the Sun to Earth’s surface (only if they are Earth-directed).
+A typical Earth-directed corona takes about 48-72 hours to travel from the Sun to Earth’s surface.

-The plasma that entered Earth’s magnetic field was dense, full of charged particles that make up the essentials of the big Aurora Borealis.
+The plasma entering Earth’s magnetic field was dense, full of charged particles to create a big Aurora Borealis.
 The world witnessed a unique event in Space Weather history.
-Since upper latitudes are too bright for Northern Lights watching, mid and lower latitudes were the biggest beneficiaries of this memorable event.
+Since upper latitudes are too bright for Northern Lights watching, mid and lower latitudes were the biggest beneficiaries of the G5-level Geomagnetic Storm Auroras.

 Aurora Sightings from Poland to the US!
 Why were Red Auroras visible so far south in the lower latitudes?

-For the first time since 2003, the extreme G5 Geomagnetic Storm threshold was achieved, with the hp index reaching up to 12.
+For the first time since 2003, the extreme G5 Geomagnetic Storm threshold was achieved.
+The hp index reached up to 12.

-With an observed Dst reaching -412nT (severe), it was one of the strongest Geomagnetic Storms of the modern era, surpassing the Halloween Solar Storms of 2003 and the 1989 storm that knocked out power grids in Quebec.
+With an observed Dst reaching -412nT (severe), it was one of the strongest Geomagnetic Storms of the modern era.
+The superstorm surpassed the Halloween Solar Storms of 2003 and the 1989 storm that knocked out power grids in Quebec.
 The Dst from 2003 still retains the highest record with -422nT.

-The magnetic orientation (Bz) was deep south, matching values of -50 nT, making the Earth’s magnetic field incapable of controlling all the charged particles.
+The magnetic orientation (Bz) was deep south, matching values of -50 nT.
+This made the Earth’s magnetic field incapable of controlling all the charged particles.
 It resulted in a vast expanded Aurora Oval that reached Iran, Italy, Spain, the Canary Islands, Mexico, North Africa, Hawaii, and even Leh in the Indian High Himalayas.

 Northern Lights have been trending on the internet for the past 72 hours.
-Millions of stunning pictures of Auroras captured by frenzied fans have been shared from the northern and southern hemispheres.
+Millions of stunning Aurora pictures were shared from the northern and southern hemispheres.
 The twin sister of Aurora Borealis is Aurora Australis, AKA Southern Lights 😉

-It was dubbed the strongest Geomagnetic Storm since 2003, surpassing several record parameters.
-Some also compare it to the famous Carrington Event of 1859, when blazing auroras were visible as far south as Mexico and Hawaii.
+Surpassing several record parameters, it was the strongest Geomagnetic Storm since 2003.
+Scientists compared it to the famous Carrington Event of 1859, when blazing auroras were visible as far south as Mexico and Hawaii.

 What is the Disturbance Storm Time (Dst) index?